Last Updated on March 18, 2021 by Julia Wilson

-- Dentin – Below the tough exterior, dentin is hard, dense bony tissue which forms the bulk of a tooth.
-Dentin is arranged as a collection of tubules which run from the pulp towards the enamel.
+- Dentin – Below the tough exterior, dentin is hard, dense bony tissue that forms the bulk of a tooth.
+Dentin is arranged as a collection of tubules that run from the pulp towards the enamel.

 - Pulp – The pulp is the inner portion of the tooth that is made up of connective tissue, nerves and a rich supply of blood vessels.
 Pulp provides oxygen, nutrients and feeling to the tooth.

 - Cementum – The tough, calcified substance which covers the root of the tooth.

 - Root – Hidden beneath the gums, the tooth root anchors the tooth to the jaw.